-Community service is one of many programs known as alternative sentencing, in other words, a sentence that allows for penalties other than incarceration in jail.
-In San Diego, your Vista defense lawyer may enter be able to negotiate a plea bargain for you to perform community service for many misdemeanors such as petty theft, minor vandalism, battery, trespassing and minor in possession of alcohol.
+Community service in Vista is one of many programs known as alternative sentencing, in other words, a sentence that allows for penalties other than incarceration in jail.
+In San Diego, your defense lawyer may enter be able to negotiate a plea bargain for you to perform community service for many misdemeanors such as petty theft, minor vandalism, battery, trespassing and minor in possession of alcohol.
 Some misdemeanors like DUI now require community service as a sentence.

 Who Decides What Community Service I Perform?

-As the jails become overcrowded, the courts use alternatives to custody like house arrest, rehabilitation programs, counseling and community service more and more frequently.
+As the jails become overcrowded, the courts use alternatives to custody like house arrest, rehabilitation programs, diversion, counseling and community service more and more frequently.
 Prosecutors and judges can be persuaded to use these alternatives to jail better serve the community and the client.

 Community Service Fees

-If you are sentenced to community service, you will likely have to pay additional fees on top of the other fees you were sentenced to pay.
+If you are sentenced to community service in Vista, you will likely have to pay additional fees on top of the other fees you were sentenced to pay.
 That’s because these programs often charge administrative fees.
 Fulfilling your community service obligations is mandatory and you must pay the fee in order to complete your community service.
 In some cases, you may be eligible for a free or discounted fee.

 One of the things many people fail to understand abut how community service works is that failing to complete your service or paying the fee will require you to appear in court and you may be sentenced to jail time, probation or both.
 Your attorney can help defend you at this hearing and you may be able to avoid additional sentencing if you can show a valid reason for missing your community service such as a medical emergency.